A0ks9/XmlRuntime/README.md

 * Improve Error Handling and provide fallback mechanisms.
 * Optimize Performance with layout caching, view pooling, and asynchronous inflation.
 * Enhance Asset Handling with support for resource qualifiers.
+* Handle Colors and drawables from assets and save new colors

 **Contributions:**